PoSciDonDAO/poscidondao_contracts/README.md

 ## Overview

 PoSciDonDAO is a Decentralized Autonomous Organization (DAO) dedicated to streamlining and democratizing the funding and acceleration of personalized medicine research.
-Utilizing the advanced zkSync Era blockchain, PoSciDonDAO implements a suite of smart contracts designed to facilitate transparent, democratic, and efficient governance of DAO operations and personalized medicine research funding.
+Utilizing the Polygon blockchain network, PoSciDonDAO implements a suite of smart contracts designed to facilitate transparent, democratic, and efficient governance of DAO operations and personalized medicine research funding.

 ## Contracts in the Repository